SpaceG/spaceg.github.io/_posts/2015-03-24-user-is-not-in-the-sudoers-file-this-incident-will-be-reported Kopie.markdown

 (3.)
-Add Below the User Privile specification
+Add Below the User Privilege specification

 <code>
 youradminusername ALL=(ALL) ALL